sovrynn/ecdo/5-TOOLS-DEV/google-earth/README.md

 In order to get underwater elevation paths you need to turn "Terrain" off before you draw the path.

+You can use the script in `dev/rotational-path-kml` to generate rotation paths.
+Alternatively just center a circle object using GEP on the location.

 ## Google Earth Engine

 DEM datasets: https://developers.google.com/earth-engine/datasets/tags/dem